presstab/based_catchers/README.md

 ## Battle Arena

 Choose to battle against another team (must have Based Catcher on team to battle another team with a Based Catcher).
-Teams are allowed to wager fuel, droids, and S'kicks during these battles.
+Teams are allowed to wager fuel, droids, and Based Juniors during these battles.
 If your team loses, anything wagered will go to the team that wins (10% of fuel to community treasury).
 Can also allow others (no need to own anything in the BCDC ecosystem) to wager on Battles of the Week or tournaments.